A Re-classification of Information Seeking Tasks and Their Computational Solutions: Introduction

-The human-side efforts involved in information seeking consist of multiple rounds of querying and examining returned items.
-In this process, much user effort is spent at comparing and investigating search results. \citet{marchionini2006exploratory} classified a user's search activities into three overlapping types, i.e. looking-up, learning, and investigation. \textit{Looking-ups} are the most basic search operation and typical examples of look-up operations include web search, question answering, and fact retrieval.
-Learning and investigation are the main activities of the search process. \textit{Learning} searches are the searches where the user develops new knowledge by reading and comparing the raw material.
-Instances that fall into this category includes developing certain professional skills. \textit{Investigation} involves critical assessment of the search results before integrating them into existing knowledge bases and cares more about recall than precision.
-Professional searches, such as legal search or patent search, fall into this category.
+IS research roots from the Library Science.
+Early IS work concerns with how a human librarian could serve the patrons to find the desired materials.
+With the rapid spread of modern search engines, digital libraries, electronic catalogs, and social media, IS research has moved on to making the best use of the new digital tools for the old human-centered task -- assisting human users to seek information.
+Traditionally, IS shows a much broader scope and higher complexity than the core Information Retrieval (IR) research problem, ad hoc retrieval.
+The whole or part of IS has been studied under various names in the IR literature.
+These names include Interactive Information Retrieval (IIR)~\cite{ruthven2008interactive}, Session Search (SS)~\cite{TREC:2014:Session}, Exploration Search (ES)~\cite{white2006supporting}, Dynamic Search (DS)~\cite{DBLP:series/synthesis/2016YangSW}, and Conversational Search~\cite{dalton2020trec}.
+Plenty of interesting IS research has been generated in the past two decades.

-The system side of study for IS is not as developed as that of the user side.
-Most current system-related research is on developing search engines and friendly user interfaces.
-Except for them, the rest are still underdeveloped.
-Dynamic search is interested in the system side of information seeking.
-Our focus is on how to mathematically and statistically handle the dynamics of the IS process, and how a search system could better assist the user.
+Researchers have developed taxonomies to describe and organize work in IS and in related research fields.
+For instance, \citet{marchionini2006exploratory} classified all search activities into three overlapping types -- look-up, learning, and investigation. \textit{Look-ups} are the most basic type of search operations that mainly find facts and answers to a user's query.
+Typical look-up examples include ad hoc retrieval, Web search, and question answering.
+Look-ups can be finished in one-shot ad hoc retrieval, or must go through multiple search iterations, each of which fetches an answer to one aspect of a complex information problem. \textit{Learning} is the type of search activities where the user develops new knowledge or skills by reading and comparatively studying the materials returned by the search system.
+A typical learning example is literature reviewing. \textit{Investigation} is the type of search activities that involve critical assessments of the search results when integrating them into existing knowledge bases and may value recall over precision.
+Investigations are mostly seen in domain-specific, professional search scenarios, such as legal search, patent prior art search, medical search, and forensics search.